BIRD OF THE WEEK: December 9, 2016 SCIENTIFIC NAME: Piranga olivacea

 Scarlet Tanager populations declined by about 14 percent in the last 50 years, according to the North American Breeding Bird Survey.
 In spite of this decline, the population is currently considered to be stable.

 However, Scarlet Tanagers, like other Neotropical migrants including the Ovenbird and Kentucky Warbler, would still benefit from the conservation and restoration of large forested areas on their North American breeding grounds.
-Conservation of sufficient forest habitat along major migratory corridors and on wintering grounds are also be a high priority management strategy.
+Conservation of sufficient forest habitat along major migratory corridors and on wintering grounds are also a high priority management strategy.

 Through ABC's large-scale effort to “bring back the birds,” our work with partners is protecting habitat and reducing threats to migratory birds in the north, south, and in-between.
 For example, with our support, Scarlet Tanager habitat is protected by ProAves in Colombia's El Dorado Reserve.